ducanhnguyen/uitesting-efg-generation/README.md

 2. Download GUITAR, then modify its configuration file

-3. Execute GUITAR, then get Project.EFG.xml and Project.GUI.xml
+3. Execute GUITAR, then get Project.EFG.xml and Project.GUI.xml.
+Done!

-4. Load Project.EFG.xml and Project.GUI.xml to GUIParser

-5. Get cypher script and copy it to Neo4J

 ## 1. Project StudentManagement
 The first simple version of student management software.